Myekman/tic_tac_toe/README.md

 # Tic Tac Toe
 Welcome to Tic Tac Toe, this game is made of HTML, CSS and JavaScript.
-It's a simple game for 2 players
+It's a simple game for 2 players and working as a classic Tic Tac Toe game.

 ![IMG]()